Matt-A-Bennett/Matt-A-Bennett.github.io/fzf_launcher/full_code.md

     # next to any pre-existing single quotes in the raw argument
     sed -i "s/'/''/g; s/.*/'&'/g; s/\n//g" /tmp/fzf_tmp

-    # If the program is on the GUI list add a '&' to the command history
+    # If the program is on the GUI list, add a '&' to the command history
     if [[ "$program" =~ ^(nautilus|zathura|evince|vlc|eog|kolourpaint)$ ]]; then
         sed -i '${s/$/ \&/}' /tmp/fzf_tmp
     fi